 For immediate release: Friday, May 7, 2010

 Boston, MA — Gökhan S. Hotamisligil, the J.S.
-Simmons Professor of Genetics and Metabolism and chair of the Department of Genetics and Complex Diseases at the Harvard School of Public Health (HSPH), will receive the prestigious Wertheimer Award from the International Association for the Study of Obesity (IASO) in July in Stockholm, Sweden, and will deliver the opening award lecture.
+Simmons Professor of Genetics and Metabolism and chair of the Department of Molecular Metabolism at the Harvard School of Public Health (HSPH), will receive the prestigious Wertheimer Award from the International Association for the Study of Obesity (IASO) in July in Stockholm, Sweden, and will deliver the opening award lecture.

 The award is given for “outstanding basic research contributions to the field of obesity” and is presented only once every four years.
 Hotamisligil was nominated for the award, not only for his outstanding scientific achievements, but also for his “professional integrity and collegiality…His current and past students and post-doctoral fellows always express their gratitude and admiration for Dr. Hotamisligil, which is evidence of his outstanding role as a mentor in science,” said Mark Febbraio, head of the Cellular and Molecular Metabolism Laboratory and director of Basic Science in the Division of Metabolism and Obesity at the Baker IDI Heart & Diabetes Research Institute in Australia.
 The ceremony will take place at the 11th International Congress on Obesity.